datacite/tasks/DesignOps/developmnet-life-cyle.md

 - Add Bugs/Refactoring/Tech-debt  for consideration in the Roadmap Meeting
 - When Bugs/Refactoring/Tech-debt is deprioritized
   - do nothing
+  - Describe prioritisation reasoning
 - When Bugs/Refactoring/Tech-debt is prioritized
+  - Describe prioritisation reasoning
   - Create feature in Productbaord
-  - Add Tech Team as feature followers
   - Generate Github Issue to create Feature EPIC
   - Add EPIC to the Delivery Backlog
+  - Add DataCite Team as feature followers
+  - Create Github issue for broader communication planning